djeada/Bash-Scripts/README.md

 <h1>Script shebang</h1>

+In the first line of a script, the shebang (#!) is used to specify the interpreter to be used when the script is executed.
 To use the bash interpreter, the first line of a script file must specify the absolute path to the bash executable:

 ```bash
 #!/usr/bin/env bash
 ```

-The bash path in the shebang is resolved and utilized only when a script is launched directly as follows:
+The bash path in the shebang is resolved and utilized only when a script is launched directly from a terminal.
+If the script is launched from a shell script, the interpreter is not resolved and the script is executed using the shell interpreter.

 ```bash
 ./filename.sh